rafelafrance/traiter/README.md

 3. Use regular expressions to find patterns of tokens to extract into traits.
 This is a single pass.

 Here is a rule for recognizing when a sex trait is present.
 The first argument is a pointer to the function that will do the conversion.
 Traits may be converted in several ways.
+Just like in step 2, each word represents a single token.

 ```python
     self.product(